Hawaii to North Carolina Car Shipping.

 Where do I drop off my car in Hawaii?

-Drop off at the Honolulu cargo terminal (Sand Island) with a quarter tank of fuel or less.
+Drop off at Honolulu Port on Sand Island with a quarter tank of fuel or less.
 Shipping from Maui, Kauai, or the Big Island?
 We arrange the inter-island barge from Kahului, Nawiliwili, or Hilo to Honolulu first.

 Can you deliver to Charlotte, Raleigh, and the coast?